A merger between Oregon's largest business associations exposes divisions in the state's increasingly fragmented for-profit sector.

 The new leadership will come off a bruising legislative session in which businesses offered only qualified support for new business taxes, with the Oregon Business Plan coalition calling on the state first to cut employee costs before adding a new corporate tax.

-The coalition’s message, trumpeted on its Brighter Oregon website, is standard rhetoric for business organizations.
-It’s rooted in the influential Oregon Business Plan, the North Star in business agenda-setting in the state’s political culture.
+The coalition’s message, trumpeted on its Brighter Oregon website, is standard rhetoric for business organizations and will likely be adopted by OBI.
+The message is rooted in the influential Oregon Business Plan, the North Star in business agenda-setting in the state’s political culture.

 The plan, guided by an advisory committee representing the state’s most influential corporations, calls for tighter controls on government spending as a prerequisite to new taxes.